SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     state_change      : StateChanger
 ```

-Defines how a stored game entity influences its storing game entity.
+Defines how a stored game entity influences its container game entity.

 **storage_element**
-The stored game entity to which this definition applies.
+Stored game entity to which this definition applies.

 **elements_per_slot**
 Defines how many game entities of the type referenced in `storage_element` can be stacked in one slot.

 **conflicts**
-A set of storage elements which cannot be in the container at the same time as this storage element.
+Storage elements which cannot be in the container at the same time as this storage element.

 **state_change**
 Alters the base abilities and modifiers of the storing game entity when at least one game entity of the type referenced in `storage_element` is present in the container.